CosmWasm/book/src/basics/execute.md

 expected with an `assert_eq!`.
 There is a slight complication - the error returned from `execute_contract` is an [`anyhow::Error`](https://docs.rs/anyhow/1.0.57/anyhow/struct.Error.html) error, but we expect it to be a `ContractError`.
-Hopefully, as I said before, `anyhow` errors can recover their original type using the [`downcast`](https://docs.rs/anyhow/1.0.57/anyhow/struct.Error.html#method.downcast) function.
+Fortunately, as I said before, `anyhow` errors can recover their original type using the [`downcast`](https://docs.rs/anyhow/1.0.57/anyhow/struct.Error.html#method.downcast) function.
 The `unwrap` right after it is needed because downcasting may fail.